oecees98-ui/Password_Strength_Check/README.md

 # Password Strength Checker

-A beginner-friendly cybersecurity tool written in Python that analyzes how strong a password is.
-It's a great first project for learning the fundamentals of application security and defensive tooling.
+A cybersecurity tool written in Python that analyzes how strong a password is.

 ## Features